 13th month / Variable annual income / Bonus

 Pension premium (employer part)

 Other remuneration / Pension compensation / End of service fee

 Total remuneration and benefits 2019

 Total remuneration and benefits 2018

-The average number of fulltime equivalent employees (FTE) increased by 10 per cent (42 FTE) to 447 FTE, which is related to the overall increase in War Child's total income and expenses of 9 per cent.
+The average number of fulltime equivalent employees (FTE) increased by 11 per cent (49 FTE) to 496 FTE, which is in line with the overall increase in War Child's total expenses of 13 per cent.

 Employees at head office excl. interns (in FTE)

 Employees on local contract in programme countries (in FTE)